-These events are for LGBTQIA* people ages 16-99+ years old.
-Registration works by putting down a $10 deposit through our partners at the Women's Wilderness Institute to hold your space so we can prep necessary materials and you have the option of donating an additional $0-$25 at the end of the class if you feel so moved.
-We will send an email with location information post-registration.
+These events are for LGBTQIA+, non-binary, and third-gender people ages 16-99+ years old.
+Registration works by putting down a $10 deposit through our partners at the Women's Wilderness Institute to hold your space.
+You have the option of donating an additional $0-$25 at the end of the class if you feel so moved.
+We will send an email with location information post-registration, usually at least two weeks before the date of the class.
 If finances are ever deterring you from registering for any of our offerings, please contact us at email@example.com.

 Coal-burning is an ancient method of using fire to shape wood.
 With a steady supply of hot coals and a lot of patience, people without access to metal carving tools were able to make bowls and cooking pots out of large pieces of wood.
 Making wooden spoons is a shorter project that is a great introduction to coal-burning, where coals are used to hollow out the 'bowl' portion of the spoon.
 We will also use knives and rocks to shape and burnish the spoons.
 We will introduce knife safety and basic carving methods so previous experience with carving is not required.

 friction fire & Feast - Saturday November 11th

 10 AM - 6 PM, Boulder, CO.
 Must register for details.

 There are many methods of making fire without a match, but in this workshop we invite you to explore a particular fire-by-friction technology that is relatively easy to learn.
 We will provide materials and instruction for the technique of bow-drill, a method of fire making with variations deriving from several parts of the world including Northern Turtle Island (North America), the Balkans, the Near East, and North Africa.
 We will also offer instruction on useful types of fire-structures and fire-tending.
 Come explore this vital element with us!